Rowdy Tellez Player Props: Brewers vs. Guardians

 Rowdy Tellez At The Plate

-- Looking at the 68 games he has played this season, he's hit a long ball in 11 of them (16.2%), and in 4.8% of his trips to the dish.
+- In 15.9% of his games this season, he has homered, and 4.7% of his trips to the plate.

-- In 21 games this season (30.9%), Tellez has picked up an RBI, and in seven of those games (10.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 30.4% of his games this season, Tellez has tallied at least one RBI.
+In seven of those games (10.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

+- He has scored in 19 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.